-His work has appeared in such journals and magazines as Ploughshares, Glimmer Train, The Missouri Review, The Georgia Review, Prairie Schooner, Alaska Quarterly Review, Salon, Chronicle of Higher Education, Commonweal, The London Magazine, Huffington Post, The Utne Reader, and many others.
+His work has appeared in such journals and magazines as Ploughshares, Glimmer Train, The Missouri Review, The Georgia Review, Prairie Schooner, Alaska Quarterly Review, Salon, Chronicle of Higher Education, Commonweal, Huffington Post, The Utne Reader, and many others.

-He has been nominated seven times for the Pushcart Prize, he was recently a finalist for the High Plains Book Award, the Dzanc Short Story Competition, and the Gival Press Novel Award, and the Steinberg Essay Prize.
-His poetry has appeared on NPR, The PBS NewsHour, and American Life in Poetry.
+He has been nominated seven times for the Pushcart Prize, he was recently a finalist for the High Plains Book Award, the Dzanc Short Story Competition, the Gival Press Novel Award, and the Steinberg Essay Prize.
+His poetry has appeared on NPR, The PBSNewsHour, and American Life in Poetry.
 His first novel held company among only 20 books selected for National Reading Group Month and it was listed as a Top Pick for First Year College Programs.
 A winner of the Glimmer Train Fiction Award, he is also the recipient of a number of grants and fellowships, including awards from the Bush Artist Foundation, the South Dakota Arts Council, the Loft Literary Center, and the National Endowment for the Humanities.
-He was recently nominated for an Emmy (Writer—Short Form) by the Upper Midwest Chapter of the National Academy of Television Arts & Sciences.
+He was recently a finalist for an Emmy and is the radio host of Poetry from Studio 47.